ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 **Remark in the proof**.
 Note that the choice of
 $c_1$, $c_2$ and the function $C(c_1, c_2)$ are important to the
-practicality and usefulness of Conjecture 0.
+practicality and usefulness of Claim 26.

 Part 1 can be derived using Conjecture 1, but since Conjecture 1 is probably false, let us rename Part 1 itself _Conjecture 2_, which needs to be verified by other means.